 Quickie, here are the last five articles

-This website (let's call it "blog" for now) was originated at a site called "The BalusC Server" which existed since may 1999 and was available on http://balusc.xs4all.nl since june 2001.
+This blog was originated at a site called "The BalusC Server" which existed since may 1999 and was available on http://balusc.xs4all.nl since june 2001.
 At 31 august 2007 that site was stopped due to the emigration plans of BalusC and its family from The Netherlands to Curaçao.
 That site was hosted at a private webserver which was running right at home and it was not an option to take that webserver along to the new house.
 It simply doesn't fit in the second life.

 The two most valuable content groups of that website were the "Hardware" and the "Development" groups.
 The first one covers up to date overviews of all CPU's and chipsets which are ever released in mankind.
 But it costs too much time to be maintained and also the area of interest has been moved, so BalusC decided to stop definitely with that.
 It was sold to Tweakers.net BV.
 The second one is fortunately moved to this blog.
 You can find them in the Articles bar at the right side.
 It's all about Java and nothing else.